 Chief Executive Officer

-Appointed CEO by the Foundation’s Board of Directors in 2012, Eikenberg has extensive policy and political experience in Tallahassee and Washington, D.C.
-He previously served as Chief of Staff to former Gov. Charlie Crist and former U.S. Rep. E. Clay Shaw, Jr., the latter who authored the landmark $8.4 billion Comprehensive Everglades Restoration Plan (CERP).
+Eikenberg previously served as chief of staff to former Florida Governor Charlie Crist and former U.S. Representative E. Clay Shaw, Jr., who authored the landmark Comprehensive Everglades Restoration Plan.

-A graduate of The American University, Eikenberg, his wife Tonya and four children reside in Palmetto Bay, Florida.
+A graduate of The American University, Eric, his wife, and four children reside in Palmetto Bay, Florida.